Ferndale, California: Earthquakes

-Ferndale's location near the Mendocino Triple Junction, a subduction fault associated with the offshore interaction of the Pacific, North American, and Gorda techtonic plates, makes it extremely susceptible to earthquakes.
+Ferndale's location near the Mendocino triple junction, a subduction fault associated with the offshore interaction of the Pacific, North American, and Gorda tectonic plates, makes it extremely susceptible to earthquakes.
 Earthquakes affected Ferndale in the 19th century, but the first to receive widespread news coverage was the 1906 San Francisco earthquake, which damaged more than 40 structures in the downtown, with severe damages to the two brick buildings, and 98 percent of chimneys thrown down.
 The earthquake was estimated at a Mercalli intensity of VII (Very strong) at Ferndale.

-On January 22, 1923, a 7.2 magnitude earthquake centered off Cape Mendocino was said to be nearly as great a shock in Ferndale as the 1906 earthquake.
+On January 22, 1923, a 7.2 magnitude earthquake centered off Cape Mendocino was said to be nearly as great a shock in Ferndale as the 1906 earthquake and produced a tsunami.
 Chimneys fell, water mains and plate glass windows broke, and the recently repaired Odd Fellows building fell off its new foundation.
 The earthquake arrived with a ground rumble and a flash of light.

 On August 20, 1927, an earthquake centered about 60 km west of Arcata caused considerable damage around Humboldt Bay, and damage reports from Ferndale included broken chimneys, merchandise tossed from shelves and china and glassware broken.

-Smaller earthquakes were recorded from the 1920s through the 1980s, but the next big earthquake to strike Ferndale was actually a group of three in 1992.
+Smaller earthquakes were recorded from the 1920s through the 1980s, but the next big earthquake to strike Ferndale was actually three earthquakes collectively named the 1992 Cape Mendocino earthquakes.
 The first of these struck on April 25 during the first "Best of the West" festival parade, shattering the glass windows of the stores on Main Street.
 The brick facade of Valley Grocery collapsed, and police estimated damage to 80 percent of the downtown buildings.
-Between 30 and 40 houses were knocked off their foundations from the first shock, which was centered about 35 mi south of Eureka and had a magnitude of 7.2.
+Between 30 and 40 houses were knocked off their foundations from the first shock, which was centered about 35 mi south of Eureka and had a magnitude of 7.1.
 The other two large earthquakes hit within 18 hours of the first and were of magnitude 6.5 and 6.7.
 Both a large landslide and several small landslides occurred on the Mattole Road, which also cracked due to downhill slumping and soil compaction of the road shoulders.
 Damages in Ferndale were estimated at $10.4 million.

 On January 9, 2010, the 6.5 magnitude 2010 Eureka earthquake's epicenter was about 25 mi offshore from Ferndale.
 It was the largest local earthquake since the 1992 Cape Mendocino earthquakes.

-On December 20, 2022, an earthquake with a magnitude of 6.4 centered approximately 10 mi from Ferndale impacted the city.
+On December 20, 2022, the 2022 Ferndale earthquake with a magnitude of 6.4 centered approximately 10 mi from Ferndale impacted the city and temporarily closed Fernbridge.

+Almost 2 years after that earthquake, on December 5, 2024, the 2024 Cape Mendocino earthquake struck the city.
+With a magnitude of 7.0, and having an epicenter of only 62 miles (100 km) southwest of Ferndale, the earthquake was felt in the city and the rest of Humboldt County.
+It also sparked a tsunami warning, but due to the nature of the earthquake, no tsunami materialized.